teckel12/LuaTelemetry/.github/ISSUE_TEMPLATE/Not_enough_memory.md

 ---

 If you're getting a `not enough memory error` it means you're out of memory on your transmitter.
 The Taranis series has very little free memory to work with for Lua Scripts, so this error is quite common.
-But, there are a couple things that typically cause the error that can be avoided.
+But, there are a few things that typically cause the error that can be avoided.
 These are outlined in the Lua Telemetry README file and listed below:

 1) You must use the release ZIP file for installation and not the Lua script file in the `src` folder.
 The script in the `src` folder is not compiled and there's not enough memory on the Taranis transmitter to compile the script.
 Please see the following instructions for correct installation: